 New Re-development - Midway Surf Rescue Community Hub

-This facility will be seen as a vibrant ‘community hub’ for the general public and recreational users of Midway beach to enjoy.
-It will be a building that the community will be proud of, being an iconic Tairawhiti icon, leading the Midway waterfront precinct into the future for generations.
-We have been working closely alongside Nga Tawhiri iwi to continue the connection between Turanganui a Kiwa and Te Moananui a Kiwa and capsulate this in the redevelopment.
-The building will also be in alignment with Tairawhiti’s overall vision for the wider waterfront precinct and sporting hub development.
+This facility is seen as a vibrant ‘community hub’ for the general public and recreational users of Midway beach to enjoy.
+It is a building that the community can be proud of, being an iconic Tairawhiti icon, leading the Midway waterfront precinct into the future for generations.
+We worked closely alongside Ngai Tawhiri iwi to continue the connection between Turanganui a Kiwa and Te Moananui a Kiwa and have encapsulated this in the redevelopment.
+The building is in alignment with Tairawhiti’s overall vision for the wider waterfront precinct and sporting hub development.
 This iconic new building was officially opened on 4th November 2023.